rebeccalim20/Integrated-project-2021/README.md

     1. The page layout manage to fit for all screen sizing and nicely
     2. Overall neat appearance and looks
     3. Layout still doesnt seems to looks good on some screen sizes
-    4. The height of the layout may affect the view of some layout

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.